-Andre Wadley is in his first year as a strength coach at West Virginia, working primarily with the Mountaineer football program.
+Andre Wadley is in his second year as a strength coach at West Virginia, working primarily with the Mountaineer football program.

 Wadley came to WVU after serving as a graduate assistant strength coach at Auburn for a year.
 He coordinated daily conditioning and lifting sessions for the Tigers football team, provided orientation on exercise techniques and progressions for incoming players, led stage 0 and stage 1 athletes in their daily training sessions and assisted with functional movement assessments for athletes.
 While at Auburn, he designed a hand-to-hand combat program for the Tiger linemen and lifting programs for other sports.